The time has finally come where I now need to implement some rules for commenting on my blog.

 When Empower Network came out a lot of people jumped on that band wagon quickly.
 They soon were shut down by Facebook because so many people abused the system.
 Now their commenting system has you sign in if you want to leave a comment and since I don’t support this program, I won’t be visiting your blog.
 Therefore, if you have an Empower Network blog and you leave a comment here, it will either get deleted or your link will.

 I only connect with people.
-I want to see your face on your avatar.
+I want to see your face on your gravatar.
 I probably don’t have to reiterate the facts to you now that being online and connecting with bloggers is about building relationships.
-We can’t build a relationships with a faceless person because 99.9% of them are spammers.
-Do you really want to be put in that category?
+We can’t build a relationship with a company logo and since 99.9% of the faceless gravatars are spammers they just won’t be able to comment at all.
+Please tell me you are not in that category.

 - You’re commenting just to be seen:

 I have a lot of people who leave me comments who are trying to make it sound like you’re adding to the conversation but it’s so obvious that you either didn’t read the post or you seriously have nothing of substance to contribute.
-Blogging is about connecting and one liners or short tries won’t cut it here.
+Blogging is about connecting so one liners, short sentences or copying someone elses comment won’t cut it here.

 - You must use only a root domain in the URL field: